-It also helps returning users bypass intermediate pages and go directly to the sub-sub-category they want.
-I looked at 55 of the top ecom stores, and haven’t found a single […]
+In the homepage categories section These links help users decide which path they should take to find the product they want It also helps returning users bypass intermediate pages and go directly to the sub-sub-category they want.
+Not common I looked at 55 of the top ecom stores, and haven’t found a single […]

 Unless your store is a big established brand that most people already know about, building social proof and trust is a must.
-On the homepage, you can add elements such as: site-wide testimonials (not product-specific) “As Seen On” logos facebook likes number of customers number of reviews how long you’ve been open awards On […]
+On the homepage, you can add elements such as: site-wide testimonials (not product-specific) “As Seen On” logos facebook likes number of customers number of reviews how long you’ve been open awards Social […]